CloudDesk/Zuno-hr-India-Api/LEAVE_SUMMARY_API_DOCUMENTATION.md

    - Calls `updateLeaveAllotments(employeeId, period.year, { [leaveType]: newAlloted })`
    - Creates `LeaveRelease` record (with `period.year`)
    - Sends release-specific email

+#### Flow Steps (Carry-Forward - Creates LeaveRelease Record)
+When carry-forward is processed, it also creates a `LeaveRelease` record for tracking:
+1. ✅ Creates `LeaveCarryForward` record (primary audit trail)
+2. ✅ Creates `LeaveRelease` record with:
+   - `releaseType: "carryforward"`
+   - `period.year: toYear` (year the leaves are carried forward to)
+   - `daysReleased: daysCarriedForward`
+   - `leaveType: leaveType`
+   - `notes: "Carried forward from {fromYear}"` (or custom notes)
+3. ✅ This allows carry-forward to appear in release history alongside monthly/quarterly releases

 #### ✅ Usage in Code
 **Service Usage (lines 78-92 in `leave-release.service.ts`):**